porneczy/the-git-rocks/README.md

-# the git is actually rocking
+# the git is actually rockingyxcyxc